 The result of their focus on permanence and longevity is a building that’s inspired by the cast iron architecture that surrounds it.
 Not only does the building look beautiful on the outside, but thanks to its corner position and oversized windows, it’s able to provide residents with great views of both Lafayette and Bond Street.

 Upon entering the lobby, residents and guests are greeted by beautiful mahogany.
 The mahogany is complemented by terrazzo floors that are richly tinted.
-Inside each residence, Douglas-fir floors provide warmth, while marble slabs in the kitchen provide a great modern aesthetic.
+Inside each apartment, Douglas-fir floors provide warmth, while marble slabs in the kitchen offer a great modern aesthetic.

 This balance of graceful modernism is continued throughout the rest of each residence.
 And in the master bathrooms, large windows provide lots of natural light and great views.

 Residents of 10 Bond can work out in the building’s gym.
 Other amenities include a concierge and doorman, as well as cold storage and a package room.
 Residents interested in additional storage can also arrange for a private unit.

 There are currently three residences available at 10 Bond.
 The first is a two bedroom with 2.5 bathrooms.
 The two bedrooms located on the third floor and feature 1,866 square feet of space.
 This residence offers north and south exposure and has a listing price of $4.55M.

 The second residence that’s available has the same floor plans and features as the first one.
 The only difference is it’s located on the sixth floor.
 The asking price for this residence is $5.3M.
 The third available residence is a three bedroom with 3.5 bathrooms.
 Located on the third floor, this residence has 2,775 square feet of space and an asking price of $6.9M.